applied-bioinformatics/iab2/_sources/introduction.md

 These are intended to share ideas related to what is being presented in the text.
 I'll use a few types of these special text blocks:

-- Video: a video is available that may help you understand this content.
+- Video: a video that may help you understand this content.
 - Tip: an idea that may help you in your learning.
 - Note: a idea that is related to the content being presented, but is a bit off topic relative to the current discussion.
 - Warning: a common error that is encountered or mistake that is made.
 - Food for thought: a question or topic to think about related to the current content.
-- Exercise: a suggestion for something to experiment to help you develop your understanding of the current content.
+- Exercise: a suggestion for something to experiment with to help you understand the current content.
-- Jargon: discussed a term that is common among bioinformatics practitioners, but which may not be immediately clear to beginners.
+- Jargon: a term that is common among bioinformatics practitioners, but which may not be immediately clear to beginners.

 ## Structure of this book